Math 314 -- Applied Linear Algebra (Matrix Theory) sections 001 and 002

 My research is in commutative algebra, with an interest in homological methods and connections to algebraic geometry.

-1. Containment counterexamples for ideals of various configurations of points in P^N (with B. Harbourne)
+3. Containment counterexamples for ideals of various configurations of points in P^N (with B. Harbourne) to appear in J. Pure Appl.
+Algebra

 We provide counterexamples to a conjecture of Harbourne and Huneke regarding containments between regular powers and symbolic powers of ideals of points in projective space P^N. We show that the conjecture fails in every prime characteristic p>2 when N=2 and we provide additional counterexamples for higher dimensional projective spaces.